georgealexakis/factory_robot/README.md

 ### 2d Mapping

-Start creating the map by running the command below.
-Then you have to navigate the robot to allover the palce you want to map.
+Start mapping by running the command below.
+Then you have to navigate the robot to allover the place you want to map.

 ``` $ roslaunch factory_robot map_building.launch ```